-Luckily, it is not hard to do that at all with the fantastic tool DRmare Apple Music Playlist Converter for Windows/Mac.
+Luckily, it is not hard to do that at all with the fantastic tool DRmare Apple Music Converter.
 It can batch remove DRM protection from M4P within several clicks quickly.
 In addition, with the advanced encoding technology, the music quality won't be reduced after converting.

 DRmare Batch Apple Music Converter